joshuavaron/euclipy/README.md

+# Euclipy
-This is a library that can create, model, and solve figures in Euclidean Geometry.
+## A library used to create, model, and solve figures in Euclidean Geometry.